Germany–Italy football rivalry: 1978 World Cup

 This match was played in the first matchday of Group A of the 1978 FIFA World Cup, a round robin played between the winners and the runners-up of the groups of the first phase; the game ended in a scoreless draw.
-At the end of the second phase Italy managed to reach the third place play-off against Brazil, while Germany were eliminated as third in the group.
+At the end of the second phase Italy managed to reach the match for third place against Brazil, while Germany were eliminated as third in the group.